mishoo/UglifyJS/README.md

                                 code relying on Function.prototype.name.
     --self                      Build UglifyJS2 as a library (implies --wrap UglifyJS) --source-map [options]      Enable source map/specify source map options:
+                                `base`  Path to compute relative paths from input files.
                                 `content`  Input source map, useful if you're compressing JS that was generated from some other original code.
 Specify "inline" if the source map is